Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 At $399 for full retail, the Samsung Galaxy A42’s price tag is a little bit hard to swallow.
-It would be better if you can score it for free on contract from Verizon.
+It would be better if you could score it for free on contract from Verizon, but you can’t.
 What bugs me most is the HD+ display.
 While the lower resolution helps contribute to the phone’s outstanding battery life, a screen this big is begging for Full HD+ resolution.
 On the plus side, the screen also helps the processor, which performs better in this phone than it did in the pricier Galaxy A52 5G.
-Other things in the phone’s favor include sub-6GHz and mmWave 5G support, Android 11 with One UI 3.1, and a solid software commitment from Samsung.
+Other things in the phone’s favor include sub-6GHz and mmWave 5G support as well as a solid software commitment from Samsung.
 That’s not to be taken lightly.

-The most obvious competitors to the Galaxy A42 are Samsung’s own Galaxy A32 5G ($279) and the Galaxy A52 5G ($499).
-The Galaxy A32 5G has less storage and lacks mmWave 5G, but offers the same camera configuration save for the addition of a macro camera.
-The Galaxy A52 5G has more RAM, but also lacks mmWave and has a smaller 4,500mAh battery.
+The most obvious competitors to the Galaxy A42 are Samsung’s own Galaxy A32 5G ($279) and the Galaxy A52 5G ($499), both of which were released around the same time as the Galaxy A42.
+The Galaxy A32 5G has less storage and lacks mmWave 5G but offers the same camera configuration save for the addition of a macro camera.
+The Galaxy A52 5G has more RAM but also lacks mmWave and has a smaller 4,500mAh battery.
 However, it improves the main camera to 64MP and the selfie camera to 32MP.
 It also has a much better screen.

 Samsung Galaxy A42 review: The verdict